 The Bank grants loans to affiliates, officers and employees.
 Loans made to related parties were extended in the normal course of business and at prevailing interest rates.
-Loans receivable from officers and employees are \$934,259 and \$870,405 as of September 30, 2020 and 2019, respectively.
-Loans receivables from an affiliate amount to \$1,308,684 and \$1,535,133 as of September 30, 2020 and 2019, respectively.
-Loans receivable from an affiliate are included within economic development loans receivable in the accompanying statements of net position.
+Loans receivable from officers and employees are \$1,076,457 and \$934,259 as of September 30, 2021 and 2020, respectively.
+Loans receivables from an affiliate amount to \$0 and \$1,308,684 as of September 30, 2021 and 2020, respectively.
+Loans receivable from officers and employees and loans receivable from an affiliate are included within economic development loans receivable in the accompanying statements of net position.